Last Updated on April 20, 2023

-While occasional vomiting in dogs is considered normal, dry heaving is not.
+While occasional vomiting in dogs is considered normal, dry heaving may be a cause of concern.
 What looks like an attempt to dislodge something from their throat can sometimes be sinister in nature.

-Below, we’ll explain what causes dry heaving and how you can help alleviate your dog’s symptoms or if you need to bring your dog to the vet immediately.
+Below, we’ll explain what causes dry heaving, how you can help alleviate your dog’s symptoms, and whether you need to bring your dog to the vet immediately.

 What is Dry Heaving in Dogs?